The interface shift

 Internal Tooling

+Provision access across tools in minutes, not days.
+Answer policy questions with citations.
+Coordinate multi-step approvals automatically.
 An IT admin sets up: "When someone joins the marketing team, provision their accounts in Slack, Notion, HubSpot, and Figma.
 Use the standard marketing permissions template."
 Onboarding that used to take three days of ticket tennis now happens in minutes.
-Policy questions get answered with citations to source documents.
-Multi-step approvals coordinate automatically across managers and compliance.

 08